elenadoe/Gatekeeping-Amyloid-Status-with-FDG/README.md

 We have developed a gatekeeping methodology allowing approximation of amyloid status in MCI with good reliability using APOE-genotype, 18F-FDG PET, age and sex information.
 The algorithm could enable better estimation of individual risk for developing AD based on existing biomarker information, and support efficient selection of patients who would benefit most from further etiological clarification.
 Further potential utility in clinical routine and clinical trials is discussed.

 ![Alt text](https://github.com/elenadoe/Gatekeeping-Amyloid-Status-with-FDG/blob/main/Fig2.jpg "Clinical Utility of the Gatekeeping Methodology")

-If you make use of (parts of) the code used in this project, please cite us.